-Required Texts: Earth: Portrait of a Planet 4th Edition or later by Stephen Marshak, published by Norton.
+Required Texts:

-Laboratory Manual for Introductory Geology 2nd or 3rd Edition by Allan Ludman and Stephen Marshak, published by Norton.
+- 1. Earth: Portrait of a Planet 4th Edition or later by Stephen Marshak, published by Norton. - 2.
+Laboratory Manual for Introductory Geology 3rd Edition or later by Allan Ludman and Stephen Marshak, published by Norton.

 Due to the structure of teaching and learning in this course, you will find it impossible without these texts.